jeffbski/pass-stream/README.md

 ## Goals

+ - Easily use new readable-streams with node 0.8 or 0.10+
  - Built-in buffering pause capability
  - Easy to use transformation filters with the stream
  - Comply with stream specification - tested with stream-spec